Solar Backpacks Provide Light For Evening Study

-There are still areas of the world that don’t have adequate access to electricity.
-This means at night-time, entire communities are plunged into darkness unless they use costly, dangerous and polluting kerosene lanterns.
-We recently wrote about the Morro da Mineira Project, which has harnessed the energy of soccer players to power floodlights in Brazilian favelas.
-In South Africa, the recycled Repurpose school bags come equipped with solar panels to provide a renewable light source for kids in disconnected regions.
+There are still areas of the world that don’t have access to electricity and at night many depend upon dangerous candles, kerosene lanterns and the like.
+In South Africa, the Rethaka Foundation provides the Repurpose School Bags equipped with solar panels that provide a renewable light source for kids in disconnected regions.

-Repurpose works with no-fee schools that lack basic supplies, as well as ‘giving partners’ who are willing to fund the creation and delivery of the backpacks.
-After making a match, the schools are able to place orders to get the right sizes and quantity of bags for their pupils.
+Repurpose works with no-fee schools lacking basic supplies, as well as ‘giving partners’ who are willing to fund the creation and delivery of the backpacks.
+Participating schools place orders to receive the right sizes and quantity of bags for their pupils.

 Source | http://www.springwise.com/